 Am I making lemonade out of lemons?
 Maybe.
 Suffice it to say, we are presently humanity's latest reincarnation - a successful survivor of climate change, of global warming.
 And the good news is that we still have in us the genes of Neanderthals and Cro Magnon and other ancestral cave dwellers to prepare us for the next ice age, as it is bound to re-occur again.
 Given that, our ability to adapt had a very good track record.
 Let me digress for a bit.
 The macaque monkeys are a species common in Africa, Asia and Gibraltar.
 During the ice age some of them migrated to Japan and those that survived up in the cold mountains have evolved to become the Japanese snow monkeys.
 They have much thicker fur and are highly successful in a snowy habitat on the highlands of northern Japan.
 All human races have pretty much shed the thick fur of their ancestors but have evolved by adapting to suit their environment by modifying their skin pigments.
 The darker skin is able to block much of the harmful rays from the sun but absorbing the proper amount of vitamin D, while those who live in temperate zones where the sun's rays are inclined away from the vertical, hence less intense, developed paler skins so they can absorb the much needed vitamin D. The brown skin adapted well within the halfway range since their habitat is between the equatorial ring and the temperate zone.
 It took thousands of years but the adaptation is nature's gift to all living things.
 For most of us it is The Creator's Gift.

 Was that too deep but not quite profound to be meaningful today?
-It is not because if we are looking at hundred thousand years condensed to a calendar year, we are worrying today about a mere minute of it.
+It is not because if we are looking at a hundred thousand years condensed to a calendar year, we are worrying today about a mere minute of it.

 Now, about that word-prank.
 It will take two or more conspirators and a hapless victim for it to work.
 Notice that deep but not profound are two seemingly connected words where the first, ,deep, has double vowels like "ee", and it is one syllable.
 Profound is two syllables but no double vowels.
 That is why "stool but not chair" did not work for me but "stool but not sofa" did (both pairs seem properly connected).
 It is silly but not so when you are the only one who does not know what is going on.
 That is why we have to be careful when we confront subjects like my favorite - global warming.
 We cannot be too deep but we must find profound ways to advance our argument.